TED-TTS: Training-Free Intra-Utterance Emotion and Duration Control for Text-to-Speech Synthesis: Method

-\textbf{Step 3: Post-processing and manual verification.} Automatic checks are finally applied to filter samples with formatting errors, missing fields, or invalid segment boundaries, followed by systematic manual verification of outputs from both Step~1 and Step~2.
+\textbf{Dataset Statistics} We summarize the distribution of the MED-TTS dataset across languages, text categories, and emotion segments.
+As illustrated in Fig.~\ref{dataset_method:a}, the dataset is well balanced across languages, comprising 14,965 Chinese and 15,092 English samples.
+Within each language, samples are further evenly distributed across three text categories, each contributing approximately 5,000 utterances.
+Fig.~\ref{dataset_method:b} presents the segment-level emotion statistics.
+Across both Chinese and English, the 7 emotion types are uniformly represented, with each emotion accounting for approximately 12,000 segments.
+The average segment length remains stable within each language but differs across languages, with Chinese emotional segments typically spanning about 24-26 characters, while English segments are longer on average, ranging from roughly 34-39 words depending on emotion.
 Based on this dataset, we perform supervised fine-tuning with LoRA on the Qwen3-8B large language model, enabling automatic construction of segment-level TTS prompts without manual prompt engineering.
 Detailed prompting strategies, step-wise checklists, dataset statistics, and fine-tuning details are provided in the Appendix~\ref{appendix:A}.